Daniel House (musician)

-Musical career
+Career

-House’s first band was the little-known Seattle band Death of Marat, named after a painting by Jacques-Louis David depicting the assassination of radical journalist Jean-Paul Marat during the French Revolution.
+House's first band was the little-known Seattle band Death of Marat, named after a painting by Jacques-Louis David depicting the assassination of radical journalist Jean-Paul Marat during the French Revolution.
 The band lasted for a little over a year, starting in 1982 and breaking up in late 1983.

-In 1984 House formed an instrumental prog-rock three-piece band called feeDBack with Matt Cameron on drums and a guitarist named "Nerm" (real name Tom Herring). feeDBack lasted only 10 months but managed to record 9 songs on a 4-track recorder that Cameron owned.
+In 1984 House formed an instrumental prog-rock three-piece band called feeDBack with Matt Cameron on drums and a guitarist named "Nerm" (real name Tom Herring). feeDBack lasted only 10 months but managed to record nine songs on a 4-track recorder that Cameron owned.
 The songs have subsequently been remixed and mastered by Jack Endino, and released in 2012 in MP3 format.

 Shortly after forming feeDBack, House was recruited to play bass in 10 Minute Warning (TMW), replacing the recently departed David Garrigues.
 TMW was unique at the time in that they originated as a punk band, but had evolved into something slower, heavier and with psychedelic overtones.
 TMW are popularly regarded as one of the first progenitors of the grunge movement.
 10 Minute Warning broke up at the end of 1984 after guitarist Paul Solger quit, and drummer Greg Gilmore left Seattle to join former 10 Minute Warning guitarist Duff McKagan in Los Angeles.

 Skin Yard

-On June 7, 1985 Skin Yard played their first show opening for the U-Men.
-Skin Yard’s music was first released on the Deep Six compilation album which also featured tracks by Soundgarden, The Melvins, U-Men, Green River and Malfunkshun.
+On June 7, 1985, Skin Yard played their first show opening for the U-Men.
+Skin Yard's music was first released on the Deep Six compilation album which also featured tracks by Soundgarden, The Melvins, U-Men, Green River and Malfunkshun.
+Between 1987 and 1991, Skin Yard released four full-length records and embarked on several national and regional tours up and down the west coast.
+House quit Skin Yard in 1991 and has not actively played in a band since.

 Later career

-In 1988 House co-wrote and recorded The Last Laugh, Helios Creed’s first for Amphetamine Reptile Records with Jason Finn on drums.
+In 1988, House co-wrote and recorded The Last Laugh, Helios Creed's first for Amphetamine Reptile Records with Jason Finn on drums.

 In 1989, House was the drummer for Seattle band, Yeast, who released one 7" single ("Crisco Wristwatch") and a track on Teriyaki Asthma Vol. I which also included tracks from Nirvana, Helios Creed and Coffin Break.
 The other members of Yeast were Milton Garrison from Vexed and Al Thompkins from Daddy Hate Box.
 Yeast highlights included sharing the bill once with Soundgarden and once with Tad.

-In 1993 House played one show with the band Pretty Mary Sunshine (opening for Red House Painters) while bass player Joe Skyward was in Europe playing with The Posies.
+In 1993, House played one show with the band Pretty Mary Sunshine (opening for Red House Painters) while bass player Joe Skyward was in Europe playing with The Posies.
 Pretty Mary Sunshine asked House to become their permanent bass-player, but he declined.
 That was the last time House performed on stage.